 - Use a keyboard

-To diagnose your Tennis/Golfers Elbow a health care professional should do a thorough examination.
-The examination should consist of moving, flexing, extending, twisting and rotating your forearm, wrist and fingers, along with touching the area to check for any tenderness.
+To diagnose your Tennis/Golfers Elbow our Oakville Physiotherapy Team will do a thorough examination.
+The examination consists of moving, flexing, extending, twisting and rotating your forearm, wrist and fingers, along with touching the area to check for any tenderness.

 Sometimes further imaging tests may be requested by your Doctor such as x-rays, ultrasounds or an MRI to determine a diagnosis and rule out any further problems